nrfconnect/sdk-nrfxlib/nrf_modem/doc/architecture.rst

 ============

 The control area contains the data structures that are used to setup the communication between the modem core and the application core.
-Among the sizes of the memory regions, only the size of the control area is fixed, and it is exported in the :file:`nrf_modem_platform.h` file.
+Among the sizes of the memory regions, only the size of the control area is fixed, and it is exported in the :file:`nrf_modem.h` file.

 For |NCS| users, the build system and the glue implementation will automatically take care of passing the correct size to the :c:func:`nrf_modem_init` call.